Russell believes as Mercedes eye win in Mexico

 That might not sound like the most overwhelming level of confidence, but in the context of a season Max Verstappen and Red Bull have taken almost total control of, it is really saying something.

-This has been a difficult year for Mercedes, and with just three races to go they are still to win a race.
-This looks like it could be their best chance yet - just a week after Hamilton came as close as he had done yet in the US Grand Prix in Austin, Texas.
+This has been a difficult year for Mercedes.
+With just three rounds to go, they are still to win a race.
+This could be their best chance yet - just a week after Lewis Hamilton came as close as he has done all year at the US Grand Prix in Austin, Texas.

-Russell and Lewis Hamilton start second and third, behind the world champion, for a race that has not been won from pole position since 2016, when Hamilton did it.
+Russell and Hamilton start second and third, behind world champion Verstappen, for a race that has not been won from pole position since 2016, when Hamilton did it.

-Verstappen will still be a formidable opponent, still start as favourite.
+Verstappen will still start as favourite.
 If he wins on Sunday, it will be his 14th victory of the season - a new all-time record.

-But Mercedes have looked competitive all weekend at the Autodromo Hermanos Rodriguez, and Russell felt the 0.304-second gap by which Verstappen beat him to pole - a lot on one of the shorter laps of the season - flattered the Red Bull.
+But Mercedes have looked competitive all weekend at the Autodromo Hermanos Rodriguez, and Russell felt the 0.304-second gap by which Verstappen beat him to pole - a lot on one of the shorter laps of the season - flattered the Red Bull driver.

 "It was a very difficult session," Russell said.
 "The car has been feeling very good all weekend, and then my first lap in Q1, it was just awful.
 I was driving terribly and I just had no rhythm whatsoever."